An equivariant index theorem for hypoelliptic operators: Equivariant cohomology

-The Chern-Weil theory of characteristic classes for vector bundles carries easily to the equivariant case.
-Let $V$ be a $G$-equivariant (complex) vector bundle over $M$, and choose a connection $\nabla_0$ on $V$.
-Of course $\nabla_0$ is not $G$-invariant in general, and we denote by $\Ad_g(\nabla_0)$ its image under the adjoint action of an element $g\in G$.
-The set of all connections being an affine space, at any point $(g_0,\ldots,g_n)(s_0,\ldots,s_n)\in N\overline{G}_n\times\Delta_n$ we can build a new connection $\nabla$ on $V$ by means of the barycentric formula
+The Chern-Weil theory of characteristic classes for vector bundles is easily generalized to the equivariant case.
+Let $V$ be a $G$-equivariant (complex) vector bundle over $M$, and choose a connection $\Gamma_0$ on $V$.
+Of course $\Gamma_0$ cannot be chosen invariant for general actions of $G$, and we denote by $\Ad_g(\Gamma_0)$ its image under conjugation by an element $g\in G$.
+The set of all connections being an affine space, at any point $(g_0,\ldots,g_n)(s_0,\ldots,s_n)\in N\overline{G}_n\times\Delta_n$ we can build a new connection $\Gamma$ on $V$ by means of the barycentric formula

 Let $W=EG\times V$ be the pullback of the vector bundle $V$ over $EG\times M$.
-If $d$ denotes the exterior differential over $EG$, then $d+\nabla$ is a connection on $W$, whose curvature 2-form $R = [d,\nabla]+\nabla^2 \in \Omega^2(EG\times M, \End(W))$ reads
+If $d_H$ denotes the exterior differential over $EG$, then $d_H+\Gamma$ is a connection on $W$, whose curvature 2-form $R = [d_H,\Gamma]+\Gamma^2 \in \Omega^2(EG\times M, \End(W))$ reads

 Observe that $R$ is always the sum of a form of bidegree $(1,1)$ and a form of bidegree $(0,2)$ with respect to the product manifold $EG\times M$.
 Since $R$ is $G$-equivariant by construction, any $\Ad$-invariant polynomial in the curvature yields a closed $G$-invariant differential form on $EG\times M$.
 In particular the Chern character $\ch(V)$ and the Todd class $\Td(V)$ are represented by